 The data for 2016 Voter Registration Statistics (Geographical Constituency, Functional Constituency, Election Committee Subsector) is provided by REGISTRATION AND ELECTORAL OFFICE.
 This web service returns up-to-date data in CSV or XLSX format based on parameters provided by user.

-Distribution of registered electors by geographical constituencies in 2016 (English)
+Distribution of registered electors by the Legislative Council Geographical Constituencies in 2016 (English)